 It is hard to believe that we need to prepare for freezing weather and ice storms in South Carolina.
 However, we typically have several winter days with temperatures below 32°F and occasionally ice events occur, most recently in January 2018.
-This picture was taken during that storm on the Battery in downtown Charleston.
-Obviously, the wind was also a factor that day.

 There are several things we need to do ahead of this weather, which requires some of the same preparation as other storms.
 South Carolina doesn’t have the resources to purchase many sand and salt trucks.
 Officials have determined that using these vehicles for only 3 – 4 days a year is not cost-effective, but they have purchased some smaller machines to help clear roads and parking lots of snow and ice.
 If roads become impassable, we can expect to be inconvenienced for several days.